 - The bus speed was a problem at first, but the system has a lot of memory, and like the NES before, it has a cart-accessible expansion bus, which meant carts could add their own extra processors to run at higher speeds.

-- One of the most famous of these chips is the "Super FX" chip, which was basically a GPU for running Polygonal Graphics.
+- One of the most famous of these chips is the "Super FX" chip, a highly specialized 16-bit RISC CPU which was generally used for running Polygonal Graphics.
 It even had some extra memory.

 - Another famous chip called SA-1, used in Kirby Super Star and Super Mario RPG, was a second faster 65C816 clocked at 10.5MHz that was also used for Polygonal Graphics (as well as for Copy Protection).